-Our grassroots community partners are the beating heart of Zambia Orphans Aid.
+Our grassroots community partners are the beating heart of Zambia Orphans Aid (ZOA for short).
 They are all registered NGOs in their own right, have their own bank accounts and the ability to provide documentation proving funds have been spent appropriately.
 But first and foremost they deliver the projects that transform the lives of the orphans and vulnerable children they live amongst.

 This is what makes our work so special and effective.
 The community groups and schools we partner know the children, their individual situations and the challenges they and the wider community face, inside and out.
 This means the solutions come from the ground up, the communities support the projects and the difference made to children’s lives and that of the wider community is far reaching, sustainable and really does transform lives.

 Chibolya Education and Health Organization (CEHOZ)

 Chiboyla Education and Health Organisation (CEHOZ) established Chiboyla Community School in 2012, a school that now has five classrooms and supports 600 pupils from pre-school to Grade 12 on the outskirts of Mazabuka, Southern Province.

 The school had been running since 2005 in a dark, cramped, disused beer hall with CEHOZ volunteer teaching.
 Although far from ideal the closest state primary was heavily oversubscribed so this was better than nothing for the hundreds of children who were desperate to go to school.

 CEHOZ has done a great job sensitising villagers about the benefits of education for girls, who traditionally work in the house until they’re married off at puberty.
 Consequently over half the pupils are female and the community are very involved in running the school.

 The school has an on site boarding house so disabled pupils from outlying areas can attend classes on a daily basis.
 A trained support worker, two house mothers and the provision of adaptive equipment mean that these students are fully integrated into lessons and playtimes.